 I decided to put this page together because the subject has come up several times recently in newsgroups that I participate in, and it's easier to point someone to a web page than it is to explain it over and over.

 Please note that if you're using a real email address and inserting a phrase like "RemoveThis", "Delete", "nospam" or anything similar you will get spam to that address.
-A spammer recently sent me part of his mailing list by accident.
+Several years ago a spammer sent me part of his mailing list by accident.
 It contained 50,000 addresses, and only covered a little more than 3 letters of the alphabet.
 And it included 3 of my addresses.
 Someone had cleaned up the list removing the obvious phrases.
 At least the ones in English.
 I have it on good authority that similar phrases in Polish remained, probably other languages too.
 But you can't count on something that simple to protect an email address anymore.

 There are two basic things to keep in mind.
 [1] Never expose a valuable address to spammers and [2] never use an email address that you don't have a right to use.
 If you don't own an address or have explicit permission to use it, you shouldn't use it.
+Once an address is harvested you can never get it back, it's better to be cautious.
+I have an address that was harvested off a friend's computer by a virus over 8 years ago, and it's now worked it's way onto several spam lists.

 To avoid generating spam myself from addresses on this page, I'll use the RFC 2606 compliant domain example.com in my examples.
 Substitute your ISP or whichever domain you are entitled to use for example.com.
 I apologize for any confusion that may cause, but it's all about not generating any more spam.

-Also keep in mind that spam bots will sometimes harvest Message IDs since they contain an @ symbol.
-Spam bots are stupid.
-So if your newsreader generates it's own MIDs (Outlook Express does not) you want to set that to also use a truly invalid domain if you can.
+Keep in mind that spam bots will harvest Message-IDs since they contain an @ symbol.
+If your news reader generates it's own MIDs (Outlook Express among others does not) you want to set that to also use a truly invalid domain if you can.
 The same methods can apply.
-There may be as many as three fields to use these methods on:

 Munged addresses and invalid addresses are done the same way, but the base address that you start with is different.
 For a munged address you need to start with a valid address.

 To create a munged address you need to start with your own (preferably disposable) address, foo@example.com.
 It's generally considered to be acceptable to use foo@example.com.invalid or foo@example.invalid because any spam sent to those addresses (spam bots are stupid) will not go anywhere.
 Although the spammers may take foo@example.com.invalid, strip off the .invalid and start sending spam to foo@example.com.
 Or in the second case they could send to foo at example.com, example.net, example.org etc., so that's not optimal in my opinion.
 That's the problem with using any sort of common mung, the spammers can adapt to it.
 Be sure to include instructions on how to make the address usable, don't assume that it's obvious, people use some very odd but real addresses.
-Keep in mind that if you put the instructions in your sig, they'll be removed when someone using a compliant newsreader replies to your message.
+Keep in mind that if you put the instructions in your sig, they'll be removed when someone using a compliant news reader replies to your message.

 It's not OK to use: